pkgcore/pkgcore/dev-notes/hacking.rst

 So... for loops leak, list comps leak, dependant on your except clause, can leak also.

+Do not go overboard with this though.
+If your function will exit soon do not bother cleaning up variables by hand.
+If the "leaking" things are small do not bother either.

+The current code deletes exception instances explicitly much more often than it should since this was believed to clean up the traceback object.
+This does not work: the only thing "del e" frees up is the exception instance and the arguments passed to its constructor. "del e" also takes a small amount of time to run (clearing up all locals when the function exits is faster).

 Unless you need to generate (and save) a range result, use xrange.
 ==================================================================